nicomazz/MyBlog/_drafts/L.markdown

 comments: true
 ---

-The description of the challange was
+The description of the challenge was

 ```
 Take an L